SPKrak/VBA-simulations/00-multiplication-table/README.md

 Other notes: Take care and have a nice day!

 ## Description
 The purpose of this application is to demonstrate various ways in which multiplication of two numbers - one in row and one in column - can be performed using VBA.
 Results are stored at intersection of rows and columns and therefore forming a multiplication table.
 For each method, following parameters are given: computation time, insertion time and formatting time.
-In case you have any questions, please contact me at hello@spkrak.pro.
+In case you have any questions, please contact me at dev@spkrak.pro.

 ## Usage
 Download workbook and enable macros.